 And let’s not forget Milo Rediger, who served as a mentor to many during his tenure at Taylor as well as Don Odle, whose life-changing encounter with Jesus at Taylor led a successful coaching career with the Trojans and also the launch of Venture for Victory—one of the first, if not THE first, sports evangelism outreach effort.

 There are many more instrumental people who have shaped the vision and mission of Taylor University throughout the last 165 years.
 But one thing binds all these Taylor heroes—their heart for God, their urgent pursuit to proclaim the word of God in an atmosphere of faith and learning, and their humble approach to serving those whom God placed in their path.

 But our history doesn’t end with these heroes.
 Today our website holds many stories about current alumni, students, staff and faculty who are serving each other and the global community.
 Through war, depression, recession and tragedy, Taylor University has continued to serve God, our community and our world.

-If you were at Taylor as a student, faculty or staff member, tell us YOUR story of how those at Taylor influenced you.
-Your stories are our legacy, and our stories will continue to connect us throughout time and distance as those with a heart for God and a heart for Taylor.
+If you were at Taylor as a student, faculty or staff member, tell us your story of how those at Taylor influenced you.
+Your stories are our legacy, and our stories will continue to connect us throughout time and space as those with a heart for God and a heart for Taylor.